fardilalif/fardilalif/README.md

 - 👋 Hi, I’m Fardil Alif from Ipoh, Perak.
-- :walking:
+- :walking: I'm pursuing Diploma In Computer Science from UiTM, Tapah Campus.
-- 👀 I’m interested in Full stack development
+- 👀 I’m interested to learn and gain more knowledge in Full Stack Development.
+Hoping to learn in depth about Full Stack Development.
-- 🌱 I’m currently learning PHP, JavaScript, HTML, CSS
+- 🌱 I’m currently learning PHP, JavaScript, HTML, CSS.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...